NINJAFURRY/ninjafurry/README.md

 </p>

-- 🔭 I’m currently looking for oppertinity as a DevOps engineer or Openshift engineer
-- 🌱 I’m currently learning DevOps
 - 💬 Ask me about Redhat , Devops , Cloud , Web app pentesting
 - 📫 How to reach me: pramodpradhankumar@gmail.com
 - ⚡ Quote: Error Error Error I don't like it I avoid but Error likes me I can't avoid